ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 While our largest sources of revenue will be broadcasting rights and sponsorships, we expect social media to play a large role in popularizing Rarita’s team.
 This is evident in the correlation between a team’s past success and its social media following.
 Initiatives such as player interviews, behind the scene insights and matchday reviews led by a dedicated social media team will enhance fan following and encourage matchday attendance, whilst maintaining key sponsors.
 Additional revenue from a strong social media may be reinvested in supporting associated industries such as tourism and hospitality.

+**Staff Expenses**

+Currently, staff expenses for competitive teams are larger in dollar terms (greater proportion of GDP), however we do not see correlation in terms of annual staff expense growth which is 6% across all nations.
+Current expenses at 98.25 Doubloon per capita
+Initial expenses to grow at 6% per capita each year
+At Year 6, we expect an increase of growth rate to around 7.5% per capita

+**Other Expenses**

+We expect rent and facility management to grow by 10% each year With the stadium expected to be completed at the end of Year 3, we expect a one-off larger increase in expenses for that year

 Estimated revenues and expenses on a yearly timeline are outlined below (all values expressed as Rarita Doubloons per capita)

 Year | Matchday | Sponsor | Broadcast | Staff | Other | UIUD Profit | **Expected Profit**